muhammadfarhan720/RNN-MIMO-Ethernet-accelerator/README.md

 - **RTL_files**: This folder contains two following subfolders :

-  --> **RNN_Accelerator**: The source files for the RNN accelerator (esn_core.v) it's submodules along with testbench for core design verification with datasets and python trained weights.
+  --> **RNN_Accelerator**: The source files for the Recurrent Neural Network (RNN) chip accelerator (esn_core.v) it's submodules along with testbench for core design verification with datasets and python trained weights.

   --> **Ethernet_UART_Interface** : The RTL modifications and required submodules for establishing data communication between host PC and the Accelerator through Ethernet-PHY IP and UART protocol